-- d the course, the marks of those be inputted in the ing.
-The evolved relative grading method normalizes the results data using the BOX-COX transformation method and computes the grade range for each course separately and awards the grade to each student - For a given course, if the students' strength is greater than 30, the relative grading method shall be adopted.
-However, if the students' strength is less than or equal to 30 then the fixed grading shall be followed with the grade range as specified below. - Each letter grade is assigned with certain grade points.
-The letter grades and their grade points are detailed in Table 11.
+- For those students who have passed the course, the relative grading shall be done.
+The marks of those students who have passed only shall be inputted in the software developed for relative grading.
+The evolved relative grading method normalizes the results data using the BOX-COX transformation method and computes the grade range for each course separately and awards the grade to each student - For a given course, if the students' strength is